Paul Williams (Crawdaddy): Illness and death

 In 1995, Williams suffered a brain injury from a bicycle accident.
-Though he apparently recovered, it was later discovered that he was suffering from chronic traumatic encephalopathy dementia, the early onset of which was attributed to the brain injury.
+Though he apparently recovered, it was later discovered that he was suffering from chronic traumatic encephalopathy (CTE) dementia, the early onset of which was attributed to the brain injury.

 For part of 2009, Williams lived in Encinitas, California with Berryhill and their 8-year-old son, Alexander Berryhill-Williams, but eventually had to enter a nursing home due to dementia.
 The medical bills were enormous, and the family asked for donations toward his continued medical care.
 On December 14, 2009, Paul Williams was accepted for Medi-Cal (Medicaid) coverage.

 Williams died on March 27, 2013, at his home in California at age 64 from complications related to the bicycle accident.